Cloth & fabric trim stain cleaning and protecting

 Our final stage is for a real deep clean, best suited for older and harder to remove stains usually in more neglected vehicles.
 This stage is what you'll find most professional detailers doing on any cars that need some real intensive love.

-For this method you'll need a combination of our car care products - Fabra Cadabra, an interior Soft Details or Plush Brush, and the Orange Agent all purpose cleaner.
+For this method you'll need a combination of our car care products - Fabra Cadabra, an interior Plush Brush or Foursome Brush set, and the Orange Agent all purpose cleaner.

 You'll also need a shampoo extractor vacuum machine, that you can hire from many supermarkets or big hardware stores.
 Or you can buy one, just tell your minister of finance how it’s also awesome for small spills and mishaps in the house, ranging from couch and carpet stain removal, even for restoring an entire lounge suite.
 A great machine that's well worth getting is the well priced little Bissell Spot Clean unit, you can get it from many automotive or electrical stores and it's ideal for most enthusiasts.
 Being super small and portable it's a very handy machine, with Brett in our office personally using one in his mobile detailing business for a number of years and as he says "it's paid for itself 10 times over".